ActivityWatch/activitywatch.github.io/donate.md

 ---
 layout: page
-title: Donate
+title: Support ActivityWatch
 permalink: /donate/
 ---

-Thanks for considering a donation!

-We hope you make the right call and decide to spend some money each month for such an awesome piece of software as ActivityWatch.
-We aim to spend the money wisely, and commit to being transparent about any expenses we have in the future.

-## What's in it for me?

-Our eternal gratitude, better future versions of ActivityWatch, and the love of the community.
-If you want something else, just ask!

-You will also get your name listed on the [sponsors page](/sponsors/).
+ActivityWatch is built on a simple promise: **privacy-first time tracking that stays on your machine**.
+No cloud lock-in, no data harvesting, no subscription gates.
+That will never change.

+But open-source software doesn't build itself.
+Every feature, every bug fix, every platform we support takes real human hours.
+Right now, the project is sustained by donations from a small group of supporters.
+We want to grow that base so we can do more.

+**Choose how you want to help:**

+### Supporter — $5/month
+Recurring support keeps the project alive.
+Pay for infrastructure, fund regular development, and help us plan beyond the next release.
+Small amounts add up fast — if every active user contributed $5/month, ActivityWatch would have a full-time team.
+Your name gets listed on our [sponsors page](/sponsors/).

+### Champion — $25+ one-time
+Make a statement that ActivityWatch matters to you.
+One-time contributions help us take on larger expenses: desktop app rewrites, platform expansions, and the features you've been asking for.
+Your name gets listed on our [sponsors page](/sponsors/).

+### Believer — $50/year
+Commit to the long game.
+Annual supporters give us the confidence to plan ahead and invest in the features that take time to get right.
+Believers get listed on our [sponsors page](/sponsors/) with special recognition.

+---

+## Why donate?

+- **Sustainability**: Every dollar improves the probability that ActivityWatch will be actively developed for years to come.
+- **Independence**: Donations keep us accountable to you — not to investors or advertisers.
+Privacy-first software shouldn't depend on charity, but it does depend on you.
+- **Proof of value**: Your support tells us (and the world) that privacy-respecting tools are worth building.

+## Where does the money go?

+Donations routed through [Open Collective](https://opencollective.com/activitywatch) are transparently published there.
+They currently help cover:
+- Forum and infrastructure costs
+- Funding other open-source projects ActivityWatch depends on
+- Contributor stipends and development bounties, including work by contributors like Kerkko and Brayo; when donations have not been enough, Erik has covered the gap out of pocket

+The lead developer (Erik) is not paid from donations — every dollar goes to the project.

 ## Methods

-We currently support the following donation methods (roughly in our order of preference):
+We currently support the following donation methods:

- - [Liberapay][liberapay] (**0% fee** + payment processing fees)
- - [GitHub Sponsors][gh-sponsors] (0% fee (sort of), GitHub covers payment processing costs)
+- **[Liberapay][liberapay]** — credit card, bank transfer (**0% platform fee**)
-   - Backed by Open Collective, so their fees apply.
+- **[GitHub Sponsors][gh-sponsors]** — credit card (GitHub covers payment processing fees; backed by Open Collective, so their 10% fee applies)
- - [Patreon][patreon] (5% service fee + VAT + payment processing fees)
- - [Open Collective][open-collective] (10% fee + payment processing fees)
- - Cryptocurrency
+- **[Open Collective][open-collective]** — credit card, bank transfer, PayPal (10% platform fee)
+- **[Patreon][patreon]** — credit card, PayPal (platform fees apply)
-   - Direct transfer
+- **Cryptocurrency** — direct transfer
-       - **Note:** Please send us an email with the transaction ID so we can attribute the donation to you!
+  - *Please send us an email with the transaction ID so we can attribute your donation!*
   - Bitcoin: [1NSxJs1wYUrRv53ZVH2DX9fquXdSPAdyYh](bitcoin:1NSxJs1wYUrRv53ZVH2DX9fquXdSPAdyYh) <!-- Kept by Erik Bjäreholt on Coinbase -->
   - Ether: [0x8A8D0B2BeDa2E29A859cB95d6541Ef19608b234A](ethereum:0x8A8D0B2BeDa2E29A859cB95d6541Ef19608b234A) <!-- Kept by Erik Bjäreholt in a file used with MyEtherWallet -->

 [open-collective]: https://opencollective.com/activitywatch
 [patreon]: https://www.patreon.com/erikbjare
 [liberapay]: https://liberapay.com/ActivityWatch/
 [gh-sponsors]: https://github.com/sponsors/ActivityWatch

-## Why do we need donations?

- - They help the sustainability of the project; every dollar improves the probability that the project will be actively developed for a long time.
- - It helps us attract developers to the project.
- - They serve as proof that the project is valuable to our users, which is very useful when we apply to grants.

-## What is the money used for?

- - All expenses will be entirely transparent for community review.
- - They will not pay for the work of the current lead developer Erik.
- - Server costs of the forum and other infrastructure.
- - Funding other open source projects that ActivityWatch depends on.

-Do you think we could do a better job or want your donation to go towards something specific?
-Send us an email!
+---

+*ActivityWatch will always be free and open-source.
+Your support makes that sustainable.*